 Tips for Making the Best Texas Sheet Cake:

 - Don’t overmix the batter: Like most cake batters, overmixing the batter will lead to excessive gluten development, which means a tough cake.
-Mix the batter together until there are no more dry streaks, but not further!
+Mix the batter together until there are no more dry streaks, but not further.

-- Toast your nuts: Toasting your nuts will always give you a superior flavor than untoasted nuts!
+- Toast your nuts: Toasting your nuts will always give you a superior flavor than untoasted nuts.

 - Frost cake while warm: Pouring on the icing while the cake is still warm lets it gracefully coat the top of the cake–but avoid icing the cake when it’s hot out of the oven which can cause the cake to absorb the frosting

 Thank you JoAnn, Alissa and family for this fabulous recipe!
+For more classic Texas sheet cake recipes, check out the Texas sheet cake bake off.

 Tools for this recipe